 5 Rules for Better Conversation:

-These are my own personal rules and you can use them too.
+These are my own personal rules for dealing with omnivores as a vegan and you can use them too.
 They are very simple, but have helped to keep me from overstepping my boundaries with others.

 4. Avoid negativity towards other people’s diets –